repoze/repoze.who/README.txt

     userid is embedded into the ticket), it can insert a special key into the identity dictionary: 'repoze.who.userid'.
 If this key is present in the identity dictionary, no authenticators will be asked to authenticate the identity.
-This effectively alllows an IIdentifier plugin to become an IAuthenticator plugin when breaking apart the responsibility into two separate plugins is "make-work".
+This effectively allows an IIdentifier plugin to become an IAuthenticator plugin when breaking apart the responsibility into two separate plugins is "make-work".
 Preauthenticated identities will be selected first